stryker-mutator/stryker-mutator.github.io/blog/2022-09-06-announcing-incremental-mode.md

 In the medium term, we'll be working on supporting more test runners and implementing performance improvements in the typescript checker.
 We maintain a [🛣 roadmap on github](https://github.com/stryker-mutator/stryker-js/wiki/Roadmap), so you can always see what we're actively working on.

 In the meantime, we would love to hear from you!
-So please voice your feedback on [our slack channel](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM) or by sending a [tweet](https://twitter.com/stryker_mutator/).
+So please voice your feedback in the comment section below 👇, on [our slack channel](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM) or by sending a [tweet](https://twitter.com/stryker_mutator/).